Assamese language: Regional dialects

 The language has quite a few regional variations.
 Banikanta Kakati identified two broad dialects which he named (1) Eastern and (2) Western dialects, of which the eastern dialect is homogeneous, and prevalent to the east of Guwahati, and the western dialect is heterogeneous.
-However, recent linguistic studies have identified four dialect groups listed below from east to west:
+However, recent linguistic studies have identified four dialect groups and one dialect isolate listed below from east to west to south: